-These practices are principles-based and are not intended to be applied rigidly.
+The practices described in this section are principles-based and are not intended to be applied rigidly.
 They do not override any legislative requirement or authority concerning regulatory functions nor the need to ensure effective regulatory outcomes are achieved.
+Entities can self-assess against these practices and other better practices listed in Appendix D.